sharky-2/HistoryGo/README.md

 - **What Problems Does This Website Solve?** HistoryGo helps users by answering the key question: *"What places should I visit?"* It assists in identifying historically significant and culturally rich locations within each country, guiding users in their travel planning and helping them explore historical landmarks, monuments, and other points of interest.

+- **Our Target Audience**
+   - Travelers seeking more than standard tourist attractions
+   - Students, teachers, and historians researching foreign cultures
+   - Digital nomads looking for educational opportunities while traveling
+   - Anyone who wants to travel with the intention of understanding the past

 <details>
 <summary>
    ❓Q&A